Exhibition: 6 March – 12 July 2026 · The New Art Gallery Walsall · Free entry

 Unscreened Films

 Rushes, off-cuts, and unscreened films from the BFI, MACE, and individual filmmakers.
-Material that fell outside the frame of broadcast but captures the texture of working life — the foundry floor, the lodging house, the factory canteen — with an intimacy no finished film would preserve.
+Material that fell outside the frame of broadcast.

 Cooling towers reflected in still water at sunrise — the monumental Black Country industrial landscape